|Learn how LRAP and Public Service Loan Forgiveness (PSLF) benefit graduates|

 LRAP is designed to support graduates entering into public interest.
-One or multiple judicial clerkships intended to last two or more years are considered qualifying employment.
-Beginning with the Class of 2008, judicial clerkships of less than two years qualify if the graduate intends to pursue public service employment immediately following the clerkship.
+One or multiple judicial clerkships intended to last a total of two or more years are considered qualifying employment.
+Beginning with the Class of 2008, judicial clerkships of less than two years qualify for LRAP only if the graduate intends to pursue public service employment immediately following the clerkship.
 If a participant does not complete at least two years of clerkships, or does not enter public interest employment immediately after a clerkship shorter than two year, they will be required to repay the LRAP funds received during the clerkship.

 LRAP forgivable loans have a four (4) percent interest rate and no requirement of payment so long as public interest employment is secured at the end of the clerkship.
 If a graduate in a clerkship of less than two years fails to enroll in the LRAP following the end of their clerkship or leaves qualifying employment before one-year of post-clerkship public interest employment, the entire remaining balance of the loan will become due.

 LRAP does not cover graduates whose employment has been deferred and are receiving a fellowship or stipend to do volunteer public interest work before joining their private law firms.
 The program is designed to provide assistance solely to graduates who are pursuing public interest work or government employment.

-For program participants with an annualized full-time income of $65,000 or less, the LRAP loan shall equal the amount necessary to cover all scheduled payments for eligible educational student loans during the participation period.
+For program participants with an annualized full-time income of $65,000 or less, the LRAP loan shall equal the amount necessary to cover all scheduled income-driven payments for eligible educational student loans during the participation period.
 Effective July 1, 2019, the imputed contribution threshold will increase from $65,000 to $70,000.

 LRAP does not provide support to graduates whose annualized incomes are $100,000 or more.